mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Katagiri:** Mmm-hmm.
 (Yes.)

 **Same person:** But yet it radically transforms from one life to the next?
-You know, your smoking habit is probably not because you smoked in your last life, but could be because you were in a fire or something like that?
+You know, say, your smoking habit is probably not because you smoked in your last life, but could be because you were in a fire or something like that?

-**Katagiri:** I don’t understand your point...
+**Katagiri:** I understand your point, but...

 **Same person:** My point was just asking whether it was radically transformed from one life to another.

-**Katagiri:** When karma transforms from one life to another?
+**Katagiri:** Will karma transform from one life to another?

 **Same person:** Yes.
 It’s the same, but yes, it takes on different forms.

 **Katagiri:** You mean that your karma can be carried on toward the future?
 From the past, to the future?
 Well, sure.
 Even though I tell you that now I don’t smoke, there is no guarantee!
 Of course I have quit now, but there is no guarantee.
 Probably I could smoke again.

 So still I carry my karmas; any time the door is opened.
 But no one can touch it; only the time and conditions can open that door, [then] they come up.
 So that’s why if you understand karma and human life very deeply through meditation, you become more careful of taking care of your life.
-Because of time and conditions.
+Because time and conditions.

 Even though you say “I am a great person” – a good person, mature person, whatever you say – that’s just your understanding; it is no guarantee.
 If you are mature, that fact is okay, we should take care of it.
 You can be proud of yourself.
 But that pride is not a final thing you can depend on.
 The proud sometimes go to hell. *[Laughter.]* It’s really true.

 #### 1:07:00